 The defaults are SD (600 kb per second video, 60 kbps audio), HD (1.7 MB per second video + 128 kbps audio) and FULL HD (4.0 MB per second video + 128 kbps audio).
 Unless you have a really fast connection speed (8 MB per second upload on a wired connection) you will likely fall into the SD or HD realm, or possibly clicking ADVANCED to choose something in-between them that better suits your needs.

-Note that all options by default use H.264 for the video, AAC for the audio and Baseline for the profile, which are all optimal settings for DaCast.
+Note that all options by default use H.264 for the video, AAC for the audio and Baseline for the profile, which is all optimal settings for Dacast.

 After picking your quality, it will be added to the 2.
 Quality listing.
 Click the CHOOSE button, which will cause the area around the selection to turn green.
 You can now click NEXT to continue.

 Now you will be able to link your streaming to your Dacast live channel.
 Similar to before, click the ADD button in the upper right to begin.
 This will launch a new lightbox that will let you select your streaming service.

 From this selection, click CHOOSE under Dacast.
 This will launch another lightbox that has a list of the live channels on your Dacast account.
 Pick the channel you want, and select CHOOSE then continue.
 Haven’t created a live channel on your Dacast account yet?
 If not, follow this guide first.

 Next up is providing some background information for your stream.

 You can select a title, event type, start time, visibility (from within EasyLive), description and tags.
 You can also upload an image which works similar to a Dacast splash screen.